vectordotdev/vector/website/content/en/blog/log-namespacing.md

 Event Data (and _only_ Event Data) is placed at the root of the event (eg: `.`).
 Source metadata is placed in event metadata, prefixed by the source name. (eg: `%datadog_agent`) Vector metadata is placed in event metadata, prefixed by `vector`. (eg: `%vector`)

+Generally sinks will only send the event data.
+If you want to include any metadata fields, it's recommended to use a [remap] transform to add data to the event as needed.

+It's important to note that previously the type of an event (`.`) would always be an object with fields.
+Now it is possible for event to be any type, such as a string.

 Example event from the `datadog agent logs` source. (same data as the example above)